What is EEML?

 Protein Folding by Alden Hung at EEML 2025

-The potential for these advances to accelerate drug discovery and disease prediction is genuinely exciting.
-However, clinical deployment still demands caution - such critical applications require explainable models where we understand not just what AI systems predict, but why they make those predictions.
-Prediction alone, without understanding the underlying mechanisms, isn’t sufficient when human health is at stake.
-This is where explainable AI becomes crucial.
+The potential to accelerate drug discovery and disease prediction is real, but clinical deployment requires care.
+These applications need explainable models: we need to understand not just what a system predicts, but why it makes that prediction.
+Prediction without mechanistic understanding is not sufficient when human health is at stake.

-The poster sessions on Tuesday and Wednesday evenings provided an excellent platform for all participants to present their research to peers and speakers alike.
-These 3-hour sessions often extended well beyond their scheduled time, with participants engaging in extended discussions about research directions and networking opportunities.
+The poster sessions on Tuesday and Wednesday evenings gave all participants a chance to present their research to peers and speakers.
+These three-hour sessions regularly ran over time, with discussions stretching well into the evening.
 Some pictures from the poster sessions are below:

 Poster discussions Research presentations Research presentations Evening networking Late night research talks